 Here are five simple ways you can increase the effectiveness of the food you eat:

 - Take a digestive enzyme supplement.
 What are digestive enzymes?
 Our bodies make their own digestive enzymes that break down food in the mouth, stomach, and small intestine into smaller, absorbable molecules.
 However, while all fresh food contains enzymes, our modern habits destroy them.
 We grow fruits and vegetables in depleted soil, gas them to prolong shelf life, and cook them at high heat.
 All of this reduces their enzyme levels.

 - Take a probiotic to increase friendly flora.
 Friendly bacteria help produce the enzymes we need to break down food.
 They also support immune health and help protect the vulnerable cells along the linings of the mouth, esophagus, stomach, and intestines.

 - Chew your food!
 Mom’s advice was sound.
 Chewing produces amylase that breaks down carbohydrates and stimulates digestive juices.

 - Slow down.
 The chemicals needed to for healthy digestion are produced when we are relaxed.
 A calm, quiet atmosphere signals the digestive system to kick in.

 - Avoid taking antacids.
 In the stomach, high levels of acid are necessary to break down food (and kill off bad bacteria like H. pylori that can lead to stomach cancer).
 There are natural ways to reduce the problems of heartburn and acid reflux.
 Drinking enough water, reducing salt, eating fewer fats, and taking digestive enzymes and probiotics can take care of the problem.

 Do you take probiotics or digestive enzymes?
-Have you experienced benefits from them?
+What benefits have you experienced?